xp-forge/rest-client/README.md

 ### Deserialization

-The REST API supports automatic result deserialization by passing a type to the `value()` method.
+Automatic result deserialization is supported by passing a type to the `value()` method.

 ```php
 use com\example\api\types\User;